Knife River (KNF)

 nullAI Analysis | Feedback

-Nathan W. Ring is the Vice President and Chief Financial Officer of Knife River.
-He brings 21 years of experience with Knife River and its former affiliated businesses, including MDU Construction Services Group, Centennial Energy, and MDU Resources Group.
-From 2017 to 2022, he led Knife River's acquisition strategy as vice president of business development.
-Mr. Ring also held the position of vice president, controller, and chief accounting officer for MDU Resources from 2014 to 2016.
-Furthermore, he served as CFO of Starion Bank between March 2016 and October 2017.
-He is a certified public accountant and holds a Bachelor of Accountancy from the University of North Dakota.
+Nathan W. Ring is the Vice President and Chief Financial Officer for Knife River.
+He possesses 21 years of experience with the company, including prior roles with former affiliated businesses such as MDU Construction Services Group, Centennial Energy, and MDU Resources Group.
+Most recently, from 2017 to 2022, he led Knife River's acquisition strategy as vice president of business development.
+Mr. Ring also held positions as vice president, controller, and chief accounting officer for MDU Resources from 2014 to 2016.

-Trevor J. Hastings serves as the Vice President and Chief Operating Officer for Knife River.
-He has 27 years of experience with the company and its former affiliated businesses, such as MDU Resources Group, WBI Energy, and Centennial Energy.
-From 2017 to 2023, Mr. Hastings was the President and CEO of WBI Energy.
-He also previously spent 10 years with Knife River, holding roles such as vice president of business development and operations support.
-He earned a bachelor's degree in economics from the University of North Dakota.
+Trevor J. Hastings serves as Vice President and Chief Operating Officer for Knife River.
+He has 27 years of experience with the company, including with former affiliated businesses MDU Resources Group, WBI Energy, and Centennial Energy.
+From 2017 to 2023, Mr. Hastings was president and CEO of WBI Energy.
+Before that, he spent 10 years with Knife River, where he was named vice president of business development and operations support from 2007 to 2014 and again from 2015 to 2017.

 AI Analysis | Feedback